- Get familiar with faculty members' research.

 - Complete a thesis proposal of research topic.

-- Register for thesis (students must register for thesis each long semester until thesis is complete).
+- Register for thesis (students must register for thesis each Fall and Spring semester until thesis is complete).
 No more than three hours of thesis can be taken per semester.

 - Progress on research.